-In accordance with IFRS 9 Financial Instruments, we measured the fair value of the equity instrument and the financial derivative instruments (related to the conversion option held by NEGMA and ATLAS) based on the Black-Scholes option valuation model, which makes assumptions about complex and subjective variables.
+In accordance with IFRS 9 Financial Instruments, we measured the fair value of the equity instrument based on the Black-Scholes option valuation model and the fair value of the convertible notes based on a binomial valuation model, which makes assumptions about complex and subjective variables.
 These variables notably include the value of our shares, the expected volatility of the share price over the lifetime of the instrument, and the assumed present and future behavior (including estimated timing of exercise, conversion and other decisions) of holders of those instruments.
-There is a high inherent risk of subjectivity when using an option valuation model to measure the fair value of financial instruments and equity instruments in accordance with IAS 32 Financial Instruments; presentation, and IFRS 9 Financial Instruments.
+There is a high inherent risk of subjectivity when using an option valuation model to measure the fair value of financial instruments and equity instruments in accordance with IAS 32 Financial Instruments: presentation, and IFRS 9 Financial Instruments.